elfnor/ltm/_posts/2015-09-09-bloom_spheres.md

 The simplest way of doing something similar to this is to move each vertex side to side before the `Adaptive Polygons` node.
 Adding \"Side to side\" motion is most easily thought of in spherical coordinates.
 If we vary the \"phi\" polar coordinate of a point it will move side to side.

 Sverchok now has nodes to change the x, y, z coordinates of a vertex into polar coordinates and change them back again.
 Here we apply a sinusoidal offset to each vertex.
 The frequency of the sinusoid is varied by changing the `stop` value of the `Float Series` node.
-A multiple (or fraction) of \$\\pi\$ is sensible.
+A multiple (or fraction) of $$\pi$$ is sensible.
 A `Float` entry node is used to change the amplitude of the sinusoid.

 ![node bloom sphere vertex wobble]({{ site.baseurl }}/images/wobble_vertex_node_tree.png)